 Mild Cognitive Impairment Treatment: Oklahoma City

 As we age, changes occur that can be easily mistaken for something more sinister.
 Periodic forgetfulness or mild mood swings, for instance, are nothing over which to become too concerned.
-When the symptoms get more severe or “don’t feel right,” it is time to talk to a doctor.
+When the symptoms get more severe or “don’t feel right” and it doesn’t seem like it’s the most safe option to continue independent living, it is time to talk to a doctor.

 Best case scenario?
 Your doctor may find a less significant cause for whatever ailment troubles you.
 Worst case scenario?
 Your doctor identifies dementia.
 That said, the earlier the dementia is treated by a medical professional, the better the long-term situation.
 In the case of Mild Cognitive Impairment (MCI), you may become aware that something is wrong or that your mental function is slipping.
 Friends and family may also notice and/or comment on the change.
 Thankfully, this change isn’t typically severe enough to interfere with daily life.